RayBB/openlibrary-docs/archive.org-↔-Open-Library-synchronisation.md

     * Only 24 items could not be synched due to orphaned editions. (see below for more details on this category)
     * @ 3 July, there are now [19,823 unsynched items in this category](https://archive.org/search.php?query=collection%3Ainlibrary%20AND%20NOT%20openlibrary_edition%3A%2A) (improvement: ~40k)

+### PRIORITY: Items with print-disabled digital copies should be correctly synchronised to enable discovery for those who need them
 * archive.org print disabled collection items representing _books_, which are not necessarily borrowable by users without print disabilities, should have entries on Open Library to capture the existance of a book we know about, and aid discovery by print disabled users.
 The following query uses the presence of an ISBN as an indicator that an item is a book with sufficient metadata to count as good for importing.
   * ⭐ [CRITERIA NOT MET](https://archive.org/search.php?query=collection%3Aprintdisabled%20AND%20NOT%20collection%3Ainlibrary%20AND%20NOT%20openlibrary_edition%3A%2A%20AND%20isbn%3A%2A): `collection:printdisabled AND NOT collection:inlibrary AND NOT openlibrary_edition:* AND isbn:*`
     * **note** the number of items resulting from this query will depend on user account privileges, and not all users will see all print disabled only items by default on archive.org. @ June 2019, there are 330K items in the maximal list that are not linked to Open Library.